IwoA/swirl_courses/README.md

 3: No. Let me start something new.

-Then choose "3: No. Let me start something new." and in the next menu pick one of R Programming, Regression Models or Getting and Cleaning Data.
+Then choose "3: No. Let me start something new." and in the next menu pick one of R Programming, Getting and Cleaning Data or R Graphics.